Dr. Leigh Ann DeLyser

 Sriranjini Kozhissery is the Senior Manager of Community Engagement for CSforALL’s Summit program and additionally, supports the management of the projects related to the State Policy to Implementation Report.
 With a background in engineering and a deep interest in working towards an equitable society through access to quality education for all, she transitioned to the education space from technology consulting through the Teach for India Fellowship.
 With previous experience leading STEM education initiatives in Corporate Social Responsibility for Tata Consultancy Services in India, she was an Education Pioneers Fellow and had worked in building an adaptive framework for schools using Personalized Learning for the Center for Public Research and Leadership (CPRL), a consulting clinic at Columbia Law School.
 Also, she has experience in international development through an internship with the United Nations Population Fund and a consulting project for Peru’s Ministry of Education on a research study for a pilot implementation.
 Recently, she received a Master of Public Administration (MPA) degree from the School of International and Public Affairs, Columbia University.

-Danielle is the Communications Associate at CSforALL.
+Danielle is the Communications Coordinator at CSforALL.
 She supports and collaborates with the Communications Manager and CSforALL Programs on internal and external communications, such as the management of CSforALL social media accounts and the creation and distribution of the CSforALL monthly newsletters, as well as assisting with CSforALL community activities and events.

 Before joining CSforALL, Danielle worked in education as a Middle Grades English Language Arts teacher.
 Danielle holds a B.A. in Communications from Florida Atlantic University and an M.A. in Public Relations from the University of Florida College of Journalism and Communications.

 Program Leader, Accelerator Program